 - Continuous adaptability to market changes and user requests.

 The popularity of DevOps has led to the birth of other models, which intend to reproduce the principles of DevOps in specific contexts.
-Among these, there are DataOps, for data analysis, and GitOps, for version control on all the elements that come into play in the development cycle, FinOps for managing cloud costs, and DevSecOps for IT security.
+Among these, there are DataOps for data analysis, GitOps for version control on all the elements that come into play in the development cycle, FinOps for managing cloud costs, and DevSecOps for IT security.

 Migrating to DevOps cannot be accomplished by simply installing and using some tools and technologies: DevOps is a software development philosophy that can only be achieved through a path of cultural change and renovation of the work methods within the IT department.
 Today, for companies, adopting the DevOps paradigm is an essential step to be able to innovate and enhance software development methodologies, and keep pace with market dynamics.